View MapView Map

 6 Clew Bay

-County Mayo's Clew Bay has an island for every day of the year, or at least, so the stories go.
-The Bay’s beach combines Blue Flag shores with submerged drumlins formed an ice age ago.
-Get out on the water and try some adventure activities, choose from paddle-boarding, kayaking and water skiing.
-Take a boat trip and appreciate the stunning coastal scenery, you’ll remember the spectacular views long after your visit.
+Mayo's Clew Bay has an island for every day of the year, or at least so the stories go.
+The Bay’s beach combines refreshing shores with submerged drumlins formed an ice age ago.
+Get out on the water and try some adventure activities, whether it's paddle boarding, kayaking or water skiing.
+If you're looking to stay dry, take a boat trip and appreciate the stunning coastal scenery.

 Two people overlooking Clew Bay from Croagh Patrick in Mayo